 The people of Veracruz – Jarochos – are known for their easy-going and cheerful disposition.
-With their Afro-Caribbean roots and exuberant nature, Jarochos love to party and all-year-round, and the atmosphere in the port city is one of leisure, music, and laughter.
+With their Afro-Caribbean roots and exuberant nature, Jarochos love to party all year round, and the atmosphere in this port city is one of leisure, music, and laughter.

 It’s, therefore, no surprise that Veracruz hosts one of the best carnivals in the world – competing with Rio de Janeiro and New Orleans.
 It is considered the “Happiest Carnival in the World”.

 The Carnaval de Veracruz was first held in 1866, during colonial times when the country was ruled by Emperor Maximiliano.

 The ever-cheerful Jarochos requested permission to celebrate the mask parties that were held in the main social centers of the time, such as theaters and ballrooms, wherein locals gave free rein to their high-spirited nature.